-Center for EcoTechnology (CET) is building relationships in Oregon with some stakeholders that are interested in addressing wasted food.
+The Center for EcoTechnology (CET) is building relationships in Oregon with some stakeholders that are interested in addressing wasted food.
 We have shared information with Metro and have had the opportunity to speak together on conference panels about developing food waste policies.
-We are excited to speak at BioCycle 2019 in Portland, again on a panel with Metro to discuss ways to estimate food waste at businesses.
+CET was excited to speak at BioCycle 2019 in Portland, again on a panel with Metro to discuss ways to estimate food waste at businesses.

 CET is exploring partnering on projects to increase the capacity to address this important issue in Oregon.
 To learn more about CET’s work in Oregon and to get involved, contact CET today at 888-813-8552 or email email@example.com.

 Helpful Oregon Wasted Food Resources

 - Food Waste Stops with Me is a collaboration between Metro, the Oregon Restaurant & Lodging Association, the Oregon Department of Environmental Quality (DEQ), as well as city and county governments.
 The program connects food service professionals to resources and technical assistance to help prevent food waste, donate edible food and set up successful food scraps composting programs.
 Resources include case studies, videos, webinars, podcasts, free workshops, toolkits, and links to local government programs for free on-site technical assistance and more.